Marcella Sembrich: Career

 After less than a year of study with the younger of the two Lampertis, Sembrich made her debut in opera at Athens as Elvira in Bellini's I puritani on June 3, 1877.
 She sang not only I Puritani, but also Dinorah, Lucia di Lammermoor, Robert le diable and La sonnambula!
 It is a testament to her proper early training and intelligence that a 19-year-old soprano could learn so many roles in a foreign language so quickly.
 Her letters indicate that she could speak English, Polish, German, French, and Italian.

-That year she also she married her piano teacher, Wilhelm Stengel.
+That year she also married her piano teacher, Wilhelm Stengel.
 When in Athens, she first appeared under the name “Marcella Bosio”, because she felt that her last name was too hard for audiences to pronounce.
 Not long after she opted to adopt her mother's maiden name, Sembrich, instead.

 While her success was solid, she still had much to learn.
 After Athens she was to appear with the Vienna Opera, but due to pregnancy she broke the contract.
 During her pregnancy and after the birth of her first son, Wilhelm Marcel, she continued her vocal studies, this time with Marie Seebach and Richard Lewey in Vienna.

 After a long and frustrating search for an opera engagement, she was hired as a guest at the Dresden Royal Opera House in September 1878, debuting as Lucia.
 Her success was immediate and she was dubbed the "Polish Patti."
 She was immediately made a member of the company and remained in Dresden battling opera house politics, until 1880.
 She broke her contract at Dresden and sang a number of concerts to raise money to go to London.
 She had an auspicious audition with the impresario Ernest Gye at Covent Garden and signed a contract there for five seasons.
 In June 1880 she created a sensation in her debut at Covent Garden as Lucia in Donizetti's Lucia di Lammermoor.
 She became a great favorite in the characters of Zerlina, Don Giovanni; Susanna, The Marriage of Figaro; Konstanze, The Abduction from the Seraglio; Lady Harriet/Martha, Martha; and, of course, Lucia.